Robinlovelace/Creating-maps-in-R/overviews.md

 them because geographical functions are lacking from R's base install.
 Therefore we need to install them.
 It is important to think carefully about what packages will be needed in R for a given project and ensure they are loaded at the right time.
-There are

 To see what is currently installed, type the following: